Assignment 2: Group Assignment

 On the day of your demonstration, again all group members are expected to attend.

-- The assignment should be running on Matrix, MyVMLab, or one of your Linux VMs.
+- For in-person sections, the assignment should be running on Matrix, MyVMLab, or one of your Linux VMs.

 - Use